Postdoctoral and Continuing Education Training Programs in Periodontics

 How to Apply

 Rolling admission process.
 A rolling admissions process will be utilized to fill the class.
 For applicants who applied last year, they should resubmit all application materials.
 Personal interviews will begin in June and continue until the class is filled.
-THE APPLICATION DEADLINE IS AUGUST 15th FOR A CANDIDATE TO BE CONSIDERED FOR CLASS TO MATRICULATE THE FOLLOWING AUGUST.
+THE APPLICATION DEADLINE IS JULY 31st

 International Applicants.
 Applicants educated mainly outside of a country where English is not the primary language must take the Test of English as a Foreign Language (TOEFL).
 Countries recognized as English-speaking are the United States, the United Kingdom, Canada (except Quebec), Australia, and New Zealand.
 The TOEFL test is administered by the Educational Testing Service (ETS), CN6151, Princeton, New Jersey 08541-6151.
 Please follow the PASS instructions for submission of the scores to PASS.
 When registering for the test, you should also indicate the University of Illinois at Chicago (Institution code 1851).
-Applicants should take the test no later than May to ensure that your score arrives by the application deadline.
-A score of 550 (213 on computer-based exam) or greater is required by all programs.
-TOEFL scores older than two years are not acceptable.
 For more information, call the Educational Testing Service at 609-771-7100.

-Complete University of Illinois Graduate School Application.
-After provisional acceptance into the Periodontology Program, students must apply to the UIC Graduate School for acceptance into the certificate, and Master's or PhD programs.
+After provisional acceptance into the Periodontics Postgraduate Program, students must apply to the UIC Graduate School for acceptance into the certificate, and Master's or PhD programs.
 Certificate Application and requirements.

 Prepare Supplemental Materials.
-Application to the certificate program would require the following supplemental materials: Original Transcripts (from all professional schools and colleges); National Boards- I, and II (if available); TOEFL; Resume; Three recommendation letters; Copies of degrees, certificates, diplomas (if studied outside of U.S.)
+Application to the certificate program would require the following supplemental materials: Original Transcripts (from all professional schools and colleges); National Boards- I (required), and II (if available); TOEFL; Resume; Minimum of three recommendation letters; Copies of degrees, certificates, diplomas (if studied outside of U.S.)

 Additional requirements for the MS and PhD program applications: